camunda-community-hub/community/README.md

 ### Getting started

+#### Working with an existing Camunda community extension repository

+In order to work within the Camunda Community Hub, Maintainers are asked to transfer their repository into the Camunda Community Hub, rather than fork it into the Hub.

+You can find the instructions for transferring a repository **owned by your organization** [here](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-organization)

+If you are transferring a repository owned by your **user account**, please review the existing [documentation on GitHub.](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account)

+### Creating a new Camunda community extension

 If you are interested in building a new Camunda Community Hub extension and have not done so previously, please follow these instructions.

 #### Set and confirm your email address in Git